Principles of Alchemy

 Frequently Asked Questions

-Many of your questions might be answered by having a look at the sample provided.
-Your attention might be drawn specifically to the sections "Hypertextbook Instructions" which explains the computer side of things and "Learning with your Hypertextbook" which tells you more about the specifics of the course and how to get the most from Principles of Alchemy.
+Your questions might be answered by having a look at the "Hypertextbook Instructions" which explains the computer side of things and "Learning with your Hypertextbook" which tells you more about the specifics of the course and how to get the most from Principles of Alchemy.

 This Alchemy stuff is cute, but who is Merlin - really?